Dejean97/Project-2-Data-Insights-and-Strategy/README.md

 Analysing transactional and customer data to identify behaviour trends and define a customer segmentation to inform a future sales strategy using MySQL, Tableau & Powerpoint

+*Please note inspiration and data for this project came from the KPMG Innovation and Digital Solutions virtual internship offered on [Forage](https://www.theforage.com)*

 ## Resources Used
 MySQL Version: 8.0.22 build 107609 CE (64 bits)
 Tableau Desktop Version: 2020.3.2 (20203.20.1018.2303) 64-bit